< Terug naar resultaten

 • 6

-To Monteverde in the Tilaran Mountains.
+To Monteverde in the Tilaran Mountains

-From Arenal we travel to the Tilaran Mountain Range in the Central Highlands for our first taste of a Costa Rican cloud forest.
-The journey provides breathtaking views of the Gulf of Nicoya and the islands below as we ascend the hills towards Monteverde, a forest-cloaked region whose name literally means 'Green Mountain'.
-The high altitude supports a complex eco-system where plants thrive, particularly orchids of which there are some 400+ different varieties here.
-Today's drive is around four hours — the last 40km of road is gravel and can be bumpy, particularly following heavy rain.
-Accommodation: Monteverde Cloud Forest Lodge or Ficus Hotel (or similar)
+From Arenal, we travel to the Tilaran mountain range in the central highlands for our first taste of a Costa Rican cloud forest.
+The journey provides breathtaking views of the Gulf of Nicoya and the islands below as we ascend the hills towards Monteverde, a forest-cloaked region whose name literally means Green Mountain.
+The high altitude supports a complex ecosystem where plants thrive, particularly orchids of which there are more than 400 varieties here.
+Today’s drive is around four hours — the last 25mi (40km) of road is gravel and can be bumpy, particularly following heavy rain.
+We should arrive in time for lunch, while the rest of the day is free to relax in our hotel or enjoy one of the many optional activities available in Monteverde.
+Accommodation: Montaña Monteverde, Monteverde Country Lodge or Sibu Lodge (or similar)

 • 7

-Visit Santa Elena Cloud Forest Reserve.
+Visit Santa Elena Cloud Forest Reserve

 • 8

-To Manuel Antonio.
+To Manuel Antonio

 • 9

-Discover Manuel Antonio N.P.
+Discover Manuel Antonio National Park

 • 10